Adamant-im/AIPs/AIPS/aip-16.md

 ## Rationale

-Quote/Reply-to messages must be handled in same way between different clients.
+Quote/Reply-to messages must be handled in the same way between different clients.

 ## Copyright